redmadrobot-spb/memoirs-ios/README.md

 memoir.measurement(name: "MetaBasedMeasurement", value: .meta, meta: [ "key": "value" ])
 ```

+## Contexts

+`TracedMemoir` is designed to be able to hold information about the logging place.
+Usually in loggers, this is
+specified by a string (that is sometimes derived from the type name), but this does not tell the whole story.
+For example, if you have a service, that can be called from different parts of the app, all logs from the service will
+have identical mark.

+To be able to distinguish calls from different parts of the app, service must know source of the calls.
+This knowledge
+can be encapsulated in `MemoirContext`, and sent to the service.
+In the service we get `tracedMemoir` from the context,
+create new memoir with local tracer (`tracedMemoir.with(tracer: localServiceTracer)`), and use it for logging and all
+other things.

 ## Configuration and usage

 You can configure, how log levels and other items are marked with this method: